 When you're DJing at home you'll be using low volumes that shouldn't cause you any problems, but when you start gigging in super loud venues the problems could start.

 When I started gigging I didn't take precautions and I would have numb ears for most of the following day, this isn't good!
 What you'll need is an ear plug that has been specially developed for DJ's, these ear plugs let sound through, but filter the damaging frequencies.
 They take a little while to get used to but anything is better than a lifetime with tinnitus!

 I've been using DownBeats earplugs for years and never get any numbness or ringing in my ears after gigs anymore.
 They're cheap, reusable, and even come with an aluminium case that you can clip to your gig bag or your keys so that you can keep them safe clean.

-They fit snugly under your headphones and once they're in they stay put, unlike some others that I've tried that keep falling out.
-Check them out on Amazon > HERE and scroll down to see hundreds of top reviews!
+They fit snugly under your headphones and once they're in they stay put, unlike some others that I've tried that keep falling out

 When you become a DJ you begin creating a world of possibilities for yourself.
 I hope you achieve exactly what you want from this amazing hobby, career, lifestyle, whatever you want to call it.